 - ½ Large English cucumber About 1 cup sliced

 - 1 Jalapeno (omit for AIP) Optional

 - 1 tbsp Agave Or preferably honey if not vegan

 - Slice the watermelon into 1-inch rounds and then cut into cubes removing the rind.
 Slice ½ of a large English cucumber into thin rounds, about ⅛ inch thick.
 Slice the strawberries into rounds, discarding the tops.
 Thinly slice the jalapeno and discard the top.

 - Combine all the produce in a large salad bowl and stir.

-- Slice the basil into thin shreds by layering the basil leaves on top of one another and then rolling the leaves from top to bottom.
-Slice along the rolled up leaves and add to the salad bowl.
+- Shred the basil by layering the basil leaves on top of one another and then rolling the leaves from top to bottom.
+Slice along the rolled leaves and add to the salad bowl.

 - In a small bowl, juice the lime and whisk together the lime juice, agave (or honey) and salt.
 Pour on top of contents of the salad bowl and stir together.

 - Serve immediately or store in the fridge until you're ready to enjoy.